Photography Kit

 Other stuff

 Apart from bodies, lenses, tripod, bags and flashes, there is a lot of additional stuff in my kit.
-This stuff includes CF cards, batteries, battery grips, macro rails, macro rings, extender (1.4x), filters (especially the LEE 100mm graduated (GD) and neutral density (ND) filters (10x and 16x) used for landscapes and long exposure) and cleaning material.
+This stuff includes CF cards, batteries, battery grips, macro rails, macro rings, extender (1.4x and 2x), filters (especially the LEE 100mm and 150mm graduated (GD) and neutral density (ND) filters ("big stoppers" 10x and 16x) used for landscapes and long exposure) and lans and sensor cleaning material.

 Rolleiflex